 Governance is through our Management Committee who undertake regular visits to the sites and are involved in the development of the service as well as robustly challenging our practices in a shared drive to further improve outcomes for young people.

-The Chair of the Management Committee is David Smith and Vice Chair is Kate Greig Head Teacher from King Ethelbert School.
+The Chair of the Management Committee is Andy Somers and Vice Chair is Kate Greig Head Teacher from King Ethelbert School.
 Both of whom can be contacted through the clerk to the committee, Rosalind Morton.

 Rosalind Morton firstname.lastname@example.org